getflox/flox/README.md

 Flox is an opinionated orchestration and automation tool for microservice development using modern stack.

+> Flox is under active development by amazing developers working at @epsyhealth where we're on a mission to give the world a better way to live with epilepsy.
+> If you would like to join us to work on even more exciting projects, visit our website: https://www.epsyhealth.com/careers

 With flox we aim to automate the boring parts of project creation letting you focus on your business logic.

 Flox has a modular architecture, allowing you to extend its functionality with plugins.